MagicKey23/Honey-Pooper/README.md

 Space to shoot
 UP Arrow to run straight to the honey to save bullet

-Ammo are very limited, so use it wisely, at level 20 object will start to move.
+Ammos are very limited, so use it wisely, at level 20 object will start to move.

 # The Goal of the game
 have fun